Why E-Commerce Analytics Fails to Drive Growth

 Conclusion

-Most e-commerce teams do not have a data problem.
-They have an insight problem, a failure to move from measuring what is happening to understanding why.
 Until that shift happens, no amount of investment in analytics platforms, data warehouses or AI-powered dashboards will close the gap between activity and commercial impact.
 If your analytics programme is producing reports without producing decisions, the data is not the problem.
-The questions are.
+The questions that are not being asked, are.

 Our mission